timjacksonm/Depiction-App/README.md

 - 🤖 Android Play Store: (https://play.google.com/store/apps/details?id=host.exp.exponent) - Android Lollipop (5) and greater.
 - 🍎 iOS App Store: (https://itunes.com/apps/exponent) - iOS 11 and greater.

 When the Expo Go app is finished installing, open it up.
 If you created an account with expo-cli then you can sign in here on the "Profile" tab.
 This will make it easier for you to open projects in the client when you have them open in development — they will appear automatically in the "Projects" tab of the client app.

-Last step is to scan the QR Code on this page: (#) via the app
+Last step is to scan the QR Code that is in the terminal.

 </details>

 <details>
 <summary>Simulator / Emulator</summary>

-- You will need to fork this repository.
-- Install dependencies with `npm install`
-- Run in your terminal `npm start` or `expo start`

-On the local host page left side panel.
-Run on Android device/emulator | Run on IOS simulator.

-If you do not have those options setup.
-See guides below.

 - installing the iOS Simulator (macOS only): (https://docs.expo.io/workflow/ios-simulator/)
 - installing an Android emulator: (https://docs.expo.io/workflow/android-studio-emulator/)

+Once you have a one of these two setup.
+You will need to click on Android device/emulator Or Run on IOS simulator from the window that opened when you ran npm start.

 </details>